Statistical Inference with Local Optima

-A common way of testing \eqref{eq::H0_two} is to fit via fitting a parametric model $P(\cdot; \theta)$ to both samples and then compare the fitted parameters.
+A common way of testing \eqref{eq::H0_two} is to fit a parametric model $P(\cdot; \theta)$ to both samples and then compare the fitted parameters.
 An advantage of this approach is that we can interpret the results based on the likelihood model.
-When rejecting $H_0$, we know not only that $H_0$ is not feasible, but we also are able to describe the degree of difference between the two datasets by comparing their corresponding parameters.
+When rejecting $H_0$, we not only know that $H_0$ is not feasible, but also are able to describe the degree of difference between the two datasets by comparing their corresponding parameters.

 Let $L_X(\theta) = \E \log p(X_1; \theta) $ and $L_Y(\theta) = \E \log p(Y_1; \theta)$ be the likelihood functions from the two populations.
 The null hypothesis in equation \eqref{eq::H0_two} implies

 Because this equality is derived from equation \eqref{eq::H0_two}, rejecting the null hypothesis in equation \eqref{eq::H0_two2} implies that the null hypothesis in equation\eqref{eq::H0_two} should be also rejected.